 8. Mount Wilson hosts monthly talks and a concert series

-Beginning in May 2019, Mount Wilson has two regularly scheduled monthly events for the public.
-The observatory's monthly Saturday evening lecture series begins on May 18 and runs through November 9.
-The lectures, which take place in the auditorium, begin at 5:30 p.m.
+Mount Wilson has two regularly scheduled monthly events for the public.
+The observatory's monthly Saturday evening lecture series takes place in the auditorium beginning at 5:30 p.m.
 After that, guests will have the chance to view the sky through either 60-inch or 100-inch telescope until about midnight.
 Capacity is limited to 250 people and, with tickets priced at $25, the talks tend to sell out.

-Mount Wilson hosts a concert series on the first Sunday of the month from May through October.
-These feature two afternoon performances (3 p.m. and 5 p.m.) inside the 100-inch telescope dome.
+Mount Wilson hosts a concert series on the second Sunday of the month featuring two afternoon performances (3 p.m. and 5 p.m.) inside the 100-inch telescope dome.
 Tickets are $50.
+The 2020 season begins on April 12 with the full concert schedule TBA.

 9. When visiting, keep up-to-date on the weather